zanehala/site/content/posts/oct-2022-homelab.md

 I spent a lot of time looking into how I was going to initially provision my machines, most solutions were pretty heavy and cumbersome.
 I eventually found [Khue's homelab repo](https://github.com/khuedoan/homelab) which just spins up a container to handle PXE booting the machines and then uses ansible for the rest.
 I liked how his repo was laid out and setup so I forked it and used it as the base of my cluster as well.

-It uses ArgoCD applicationsets and watches the repo for any changes, when it detects a change it attempts to reconcile the cluster to match the repo.
+- It uses ArgoCD applicationsets and watches the repo for any changes, when it detects a change it attempts to reconcile the cluster to match the repo.
 This gitops approach has worked out pretty well so far, however secrets management and the occasional prometheus custom resource being too large has made some changes more manual than automated.

+- Longhorn for distributed storage has been decent.
+Reads are more or less at disk speed, while writes are somewhat slow since it has to wait for a write ack from the other nodes it's replicating the volume to.
+I primarily use this for smaller volumes (1-10GB), I noticed with larger volumes like 20GB+, reconstructing volumes on other nodes can take a long time and this can cause a bit of a cascading failure since it uses up a lot of bandwidth.

+- TrueNas serves up a NFS store which I use the democratic-csi to drive.
+I primarily use this for larger volumes like metrics, logging and media.
+On the TrueNas side I've got it configured to use ZSTD as the compression algorithm, which can sometimes get me a compression ratio of 2.60+, pretty incredible.

+- I use Prometheus, Loki and Grafana for your pretty standard metrics, logging and observability stack.
+So far I've been a huge fan of all three, its been very simple to get metrics and logs out of pretty much everything I've needed.
+So far my volume of metrics and logs has been small enough to handle without having to use something like Thanos or Mimir, but I'll probably mess with them in the future regardless.

+- Gitea as my internally hosted git server.
+I'm a big fan of Gitea and they are always adding great features to it.
+It integrates well with Drone and has been rock solid so far.

+- Drone handles CI and building of my personal repos and in my experience so far has been incredibly fast at builds.
+I initially used
+Tekton which has a large learning curve and is very configuration heavy.
+Drone on the other hand has been essentially plug and play with
+Gitea and k8s.
+It is a bit limited feature wise but I really only need it to handle builds for now.

+- Trow is my internal docker registry.
+It works pretty well, but currently is feature limited.
+I'd like to publicly host some images but
+I'll need something with better permissioning (which trow totally lacks) and some way to limit bandwidth usage.

 For a more in depth look at my cluster you can [check out my repo](https://github.com/zanehala/homelab).
 The readme shows most of the things I run in it.

 ## The Future
 At some point I'd like to get a 10GBE switch for the lab.
-The prices on those have dropped a lot in recent years and MikroTik offers to pretty nice 8 port SFT+ switches for < $300.
+The prices on those have dropped a lot in recent years and MikroTik offers some pretty nice 8 port SFT+ switches for < $300.
 The 7050's however can't handle 10GBE, but the USBC 3.1 ports on the front can handle 2.5GBE dongles, which would still be a 150% increase.

 I may at some point also put Proxmox on all the 7050's and cluster them together and run Kubernetes on VM's.
 That way I